 Actions by UAE for prevention of money laundering

 UAE is a major financial centre for the Middle East region and also a popular international centre.
 There are several national and international banks and financial institutions in the seven Emirates and more than 30 financial and commercial free zones of the country.
-Several economic activities are conducted in the mainland and free zones with different jurisdictional nature and disjointed supervision structure that increases the risks of money laundering and terrorist financing.
+Moreover, several economic activities are conducted in the mainland and free zones with different jurisdictional nature and disjointed supervision structure that increases the risks of money laundering and terrorist financing.

 NRA (National Risk Assessment)